ErwVal/Hotel-Management-Website/README.md

 # Hotel-Management-Website
-A hotel website in React-TypeScript and C#.
+A hotel website in React-TypeScript and C# ASP.NET.

+## Technologies used:

+React-Typescript
+Boostrap
+Sass

+C# ASP.NET
+JSON Web Tokens
+PostgreSQL
+Entity Framwwork

 ## Description

-This is a **work-in-progress** personal project focused on practising React hooks and CRUD (Create, Read, Update, Delete) operations.
+This project focused on practising React and CRUD (Create, Read, Update, Delete) operations.

-The project has a **React-TypeScript** front-end.
+The website has a **React-TypeScript** front-end.
 TypeScript was chosen over JavaScript because of its superiority in preventing errors.
-It was important to get practice using TypeScript as it is used widely in production code.
+It was important to get practice using TypeScript as it is more commonly in production code.
 React was chosen over other libraries following a similar mindset.

+For styling, I used Bootstrap and Sass, alongside framer-motion to create animations when switching pages.

 The back-end of this application was developed in **C#**.